 - If students repeat more than sixteen (16) hours in which they earned a grade that is less than C, the original grade will not be replaced.
 The grades from all course attempts will be used in the calculation of the student’s grade point average, and the total attempted hours will increase with each repeat.
 However, students will earn hours for only one of the successful attempts.
 The student’s transcript will indicate when a course has been repeated.

 - To execute the repeat/replace option, the student must submit the online Repeat Course form.
 Students are not able to register for a repeated course online until this form is submitted.

 What do I need to do to request an Incomplete grade in a course?

 An instructor may give a grade of Incomplete (I) at the student’s request, on the grounds of some occurrence beyond the student’s control causing him or her to miss final examinations or some other limited amount of work at the end of the semester or term.
 Requests must be made before the end of the last class day and the reason stated in writing.
-If the reason is acceptable, the instructor will fill out a Request for Incomplete Grade form stating the reason, the precise work to be made up and the date due.
+If the reason is acceptable, the instructor will submit the Incomplete Grade on the final grade roster, the deadline date for the outstanding coursework to be submitted, and a grade to be recorded in the event that the student fails to make up the work.
+We recommend the instructor communicate the specific work to be made up and the date due to the student in writing.
 The date due can be no later than four weeks prior to the end of the term immediately following, summer terms not included.
-The instructor must also include on the form, a grade to be recorded in the event that the student fails to make up the work.
-The form should be turned into the Office of the Registrar by the date grades are due.
 Students cannot graduate with an outstanding incomplete grade on their record.

 What is an “In Progress (IP) grade?